daye-oa/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops

-We're trying to audciuosly run ascript in shell
+We're trying to audciuosly run a script in shell